MrLazyC0der/MrLazyC0der/README.md

 - 🌍 Currently focusing on **Full Stack Development** using **React**, **Node.js**, and **Next.js**.
 - 🚀 I enjoy building clean, modern web applications that provide great user experiences.
 - 📘 Always exploring new technologies — because learning never stops.
-- 🎯 Goal: To become a professional **AI & Cloud Engineer** in the future.

 ---